DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - MIX ENVelope loop: yes, from 1 up to 12 times (or infinite), unidirectional or bidirectional, from point 3 to 2, to 1 or to 0.
 - Input jacks: 7 (V/OCT, X, Y, GATE, VEL., PROG., FM).
 - Supported FM modes: linear Through-Zero (TZ FM), Phase Modulation (PM).
 Per program.
+- FM depth: 0% (NO FM) to 100%, or negative -100% (inverted modulator signal).
+Per program.
 - OSCillators modulation: by external FM/PM, by internal LFO 1, by internal LFO 2.
-Per oscillator and per program.
+Per oscillator, and per program.
-- Frequency response: 10 octaves, 16.352Hz (C0) to 15804.416Hz (B9).
-Band-limiting up to Nyquist (half of sample rate).
+- Frequency: 10 octaves, from 16.352Hz (C0) to 15804.416Hz (B9).
+- Band-limiting: up to Nyquist frequency (half of sample rate).
 - DAC resolution: 12-bit.
 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - Output jacks: 5 (MIX, A, B, C, D).